Humber is a men’s prison in Brough, near Hull, East Yorkshire.

 Under coronavirus safety measures, there will be no toys for children to play with.

-There are monthly family days at Humber that residents can apply for.
+There are monthly family days at Humber that prisoners can apply for.

 Keep in touch with someone at Humber

-There are several ways you can keep in touch with a resident during their time at Humber.
+There are several ways you can keep in touch with a prisoner during their time at Humber.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.